casterbn/QtCompile/notes.md

 ## Notes on static builds

 I don't use static builds in huge projects.

-I think it is not wise to use a static build.
+I think it is not wise to use a static build there.

 Maybe you just want to distribute a single portable executable binary file, but there is limitations: